FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Evaluation

-\para{\FP Settings.} For the evaluation, we use $8$ discrete memory allocation choices, i.e., \emph{[512MB, 1024MB, 2048MB, 3072MB, 4096MB, 6144MB, 8192MB, 10240MB]}.
-We empirically set the micro-batchsize to $4$ as it achieves a generally better performance on the evaluation models.
-We use four pairs of weights of $(\alpha_1, \alpha_2)$, i.e. \emph{$[(1,0),(1,2^{16}),(1,2^{19}),(1,2^{22})]$}, to locate the corresponding points on the Pareto Frontier.
-The same pairs of weights are used for the baseline algorithm \Tarnawski and \Bayes.
+\para{\FP settings.} For the evaluation, we use $8$ discrete memory allocation choices, i.e., \emph{[512MB, 1024MB, 2048MB, 3072MB, 4096MB, 6144MB, 8192MB, 10240MB]}.
+We empirically set the micro-batch size to $4$ as it achieves a generally better performance on the evaluation models.
+We use four pairs of weights of $(\alpha_1, \alpha_2)$, i.e., \emph{$[(1,0),(1,2^{16}),(1,2^{19}),(1,2^{22})]$}, to locate the corresponding points on the Pareto Frontier.
+These weights are chosen empirically because they can generate results that represent very distinct speed and cost trade-offs.
+The same weights are used for the baseline algorithms \Tarnawski and \Bayes.